 Visiting Mie Prefecture can be tricky due to its countryside locale, but it is a gold mine of ancient secrets and photogenic spots worth your time.
 You could spend weeks exploring its fantastic nature and temples.

 Pass the shrine and get closer to the breathtaking scenery of Meoto Iwa, also known as the Wedded Rocks.
-The two rocks in the ocean less than 700 meters offshore are eternally bound with a thick ceremonial rope.
-This romantic spot is recognized as a UNESCO World Heritage Site.
+The two rocks in the ocean, less than 700 meters offshore, are eternally bound with a thick ceremonial rope.
+This romantic spot is recognized as one of Japan’s 23 UNESCO World Heritage Sites.

 On a day with good weather, couples line up to try and stage the ultimate romantic photo with the couple themselves in the foreground, the entwined rocks in the midground, and even Mount Fuji itself in the far distance all in one shot.